Definition and Examples of a Personal Loan

 Banks and credit unions have a long history of offering personal loans.
 You can often apply in person or online and receive funds in your checking account quickly.

-Peer-to-peer (P2P) sites and marketplace lenders offer loans from investors and financial institutions.
-These services are most likely to use alternative credit scoring models, and the application process is often easy.
+Peer-to-peer (P2P) sites and other online lenders offer loans from investors and financial institutions.
+These services are the most likely to use alternative credit-scoring models, and the application process is often easy.

 Some lenders work directly with service providers.
 They might fund dental work, fertility treatment, or landscaping projects.
 Borrowing is convenient, but it’s wise to shop around and compare offers.

-You can spend money from a personal loan on almost anything you want.
+You can spend the money from a personal loan on almost anything you want.

 Small Home Improvements

-It’s common to use home equity loans for home improvement projects because you reinvest in your property.
-But if you don’t need a significant amount, a personal loan may be less expensive and easier to apply for.
+It’s common to use home equity loans for home improvement projects, because you're reinvesting in your property.
+But if you don’t need a significant amount, a personal loan for home improvements may be less expensive and easier to apply for.

-When you need to buy something that you don’t have cash for, a personal loan could solve your need.
-Taking on debt is always risky, so only borrow for things that are genuine needs or that will improve your finances.
+When you need to buy something big or expensive that you don’t have the cash for, a personal loan could solve your need.

 Personal loans may be able to provide funding when you start a business or need to learn new skills for your career.
 However, some lenders limit how you can use loan proceeds.
-For example, some personal loans aren’t designed to pay for higher education expenses.
+For example, some personal loans don't permit you to use them to pay for higher education expenses.

-Ideally, you have emergency savings available for life’s surprises.
-But sometimes there are no options besides borrowing.
-For example, when you face medical expenses or you need safe transportation to keep earning income, a personal loan may make sense.
+Ideally, you have emergency savings available for life’s surprises, but sometimes there are no options besides borrowing.
+If you're facing steep medical expenses or another emergency, a personal loan might make sense.